 Waterskiing on the other hand is a popular activity provided by the lodge for guests eager to experience an active getaway.

-Enjoy the opportunity to simply bathe on the sun kissed shores after an engaging day and enjoy a cool cocktail overlooking the setting sun as it casts its reflection across the silver surface of the magical lake.
+Experience the still soothing waters of a crystal clear lake at dawn.
+Enjoy the opportunity to simply bathe on the sun kissed shores after an engaging day or enjoy a cool cocktail overlooking the setting sun as it casts its reflection across the silver surface of the magical lake.